Who are the Kurds?

 Why are Kurds at the forefront of the fight against IS?

-In mid-2013, IS turned its sights on three Kurdish enclaves that bordered its territory in northern Syria.
-It launched repeated attacks that until mid-2014 were repelled by the Popular Protection Units (YPG) - the armed wing of the Syrian Kurdish Democratic Unity Party (PYD).
-The turning point was an offensive in Iraq in June 2014 that saw IS overrun the northern city of Mosul, routing Iraqi army divisions and seizing weaponry later moved to Syria.
+In mid-2013, the jihadist group Islamic State (IS) turned its sights on three Kurdish enclaves that bordered territory under its control in northern Syria.
+It launched repeated attacks that until mid-2014 were repelled by the People's Protection Units (YPG) - the armed wing of the Syrian Kurdish Democratic Union Party (PYD).

-The jihadists' advance in Iraq also drew that country's Kurds into the conflict.
-The government of Iraq's semi-autonomous Kurdistan Region sent its Peshmerga forces to areas abandoned by the army.
+An IS advance in northern Iraq in June 2014 also drew that country's Kurds into the conflict.
+The government of Iraq's autonomous Kurdistan Region sent its Peshmerga forces to areas abandoned by the Iraqi army.

-For a time there were only minor clashes between IS and the Peshmerga, but in August 2014 the jihadists launched a shock offensive.
-The Peshmerga withdrew in disarray, allowing several towns inhabited by religious minorities to fall, notably Sinjar, where IS militants killed or captured thousands of Yazidis.
+In August 2014, the jihadists launched a surprise offensive and the Peshmerga withdrew from several areas.
+A number of towns inhabited by religious minorities fell, notably Sinjar, where IS militants killed or captured thousands of Yazidis.

-Alarmed by the IS advance and the threat of genocide against the Yazidis fleeing Sinjar, a US-led multinational coalition launched air strikes in northern Iraq and sent military advisers to help the Peshmerga.
-The YPG and the Kurdistan Workers' Party (PKK), previously active in Turkey, also came to their aid.
+In response, a US-led multinational coalition launched air strikes in northern Iraq and sent military advisers to help the Peshmerga.
+The YPG and the Kurdistan Workers' Party (PKK), which has fought for Kurdish autonomy in Turkey for three decades and has bases in Iraq, also came to their aid.

 In January 2015, after a battle that left at least 1,600 people dead and more than 3,200 buildings destroyed or damaged, Kurdish forces regained control of Kobane.